KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

 and **"cold thing cold"?** The confused bystander asked: **"How do it know?"**

-You may be wondering how **DCT** implements the dynamic color mapping of **real colors** to **context colors?**
+You may be wondering how **tw-themes** implements the dynamic color mapping of **real colors** to **context colors?**

 _While this is an internal implementation detail_, the simple answer is: